Edinburgh in Autumn: 30 Things to Do this Fall

 21. Doors Open Scotland

-Doors Open Scotland is a nation-wide event which allows plebs like us to see behind normally closed doors.
+Doors Open Scotland is a nationwide event that allows people like us to see behind normally closed doors.

-Regions have a set date in September where old and new buildings are open to the public and free to visit.
+Regions have a set date in September when old and new buildings are open to the public and free to visit.

 22. Mid-Autumn Festival

-The Mid-Autumn Festival or Mooncake Festival may not be overly visible in Edinburgh but there will be families celebrating it around the city.
+The Mid-Autumn Festival or Mooncake Festival may not be overly visible in Edinburgh, but families will be celebrating it around the city.

 23. The Scottish Storytelling Festival